prj-astragale/.github/profile/README.md

 Central to the project is a modular, Knowledge Graph-based framework utilizing Semantic Web technologies.
 This approach enables structured, interoperable solutions that preserve and share knowledge on heritage buildings’ structural integrity and long-term preservation, fostering a robust foundation for interdisciplinary collaboration and innovative conservation practices.

-**Project Focus**
-Astragale focuses on bridging architectural & built conservation survey data with structural models.
+**Project Focus**: *Astragale* focuses on bridging architectural & built conservation survey data with structural models.
 Extracted data from simulations will correlate visible alterations of the built material with internal weaknesses, predicted cracks and deformations, or load concentration

 ## ✨ Features Overview
 *--- WIP ---*